-During 2010, Messrs.
-Foster, Ittycheria and Mann and Ms. Lamont served as members of our compensation committee.
-No member of the compensation committee was an employee or officer of the Company during 2010, a former officer of the Company, or had any other relationship with us requiring disclosure herein.
+During 2011, Messrs.
+Foster, Ittycheria and Mann served as members of our compensation committee.
+No member of the compensation committee was an employee or officer of athenahealth during 2011, a former officer of athenahealth, or had any other relationship with us requiring disclosure herein.